Alyssa

 Reflection

-This was a student project and had a lot of constraints.
+This was a student project and had many constraints.
 Firstly, there was no budget.
 I only spent money on Adobe Creative Suite.
-The game engine was free.
-Sound effects were free.
-Even the voice actor was just my cousin.
-While an annoying limitation, it forced me to get creative.Secondly, I worked alone.
+The game engine and sound effects were free.
+While this was an annoying limitation, it forced me to get creative.Secondly, I worked alone.
 This was my capstone project and wasn’t a group effort.
-I took on all the responsibilities including designing, illustration, animation, coding, sound design, etc. Many of these skills I learned as I went.Thirdly, there was a set deadline.
-This is true for most projects, but I had to limit the scope of the project because of the deadline.
-I originally planned on having ten rooms or levels, but quickly realized I needed to adjust it to two.
-I finished the whole project in about seven months.
+I took on all the responsibilities, including graphic design, illustration, animation, programming, sound design, etc. I learned many of these skills as I went.Thirdly, there was a set deadline, and this limited the scope of the project.
+While I wish I could've added more features, the whole project had to be finished in about seven months.

 Future Direction